 is varied to suit the end use.

-Asphalt materials have evolved in a variety of ways over the
+Asphalt materials have evolved in a variety of ways over many

 years, but the pace of product development over recent years has

 The current generation of modern asphalts offers a range of important

 properties that improve road safety, maximise road life and reduce

 - Enhancing road safety by maintaining good skid-resistance